Accommodation near Kanha Tiger Reserve

 Watch point view from the skylight terrace

 Its a first of its kind building or wildlife hostel in India close to wildlife national park opening multiple opportunities for school and college students, booming millenials, Gen Y or Gen X aiming for differential stay options close to nature and forests.

 There is nothing more ecological than a traditional Indian Home be it in any part of country.
-Staying in a home hosted by an indiavidual or family in rural hinterland of India is true essence of Atithi Devo Bhavo philosphy.
-This incredible experience of Indian Hospitality will be very much possible at Surwahi Social Kanha as its 4 proposed family rooms come up by 2021.
+Staying in a home hosted by an individual or family in rural hinterland of India is true essence of Atithi Devo Bhavo philosphy.
+This incredible experience of Indian Hospitality will be very much possible at Surwahi Social Ecoestate Kanha as its 4 proposed family rooms come up by 2021.
 While there is still some wait but these planned exquisite rooms with attached washrooms will be leading alternate accommodation practices in Khatiya Gate area of KNP.
 Kanha Homestay rooms has been constructed ecologically stringently adopting local age old sustainable practices with minimal engineering improvisations for strength and longevity.
 To get a glimpse kindly watch the 3D artistic impression of our accomodation structure below.